colab-coop/colab-coop/src/blog/markdown/talking-collaboration-with-joshua.md

 <div class="float-left margin-right-base-lg margin-top-base"><img src="/assets/img/blog/2015-01-21_1.jpg"></div>
 <div class="overflow-hidden">
-<p>We use [Loomio](http://loomio.org) for decision-making, [Cobudget](http://cobudget.co) for budgeting and [Slack](https://slack.com/) for chat.
-Google Apps, Trello, and Doodle are all key.</p>
+<p>We use [Loomio](http://loomio.org) for decision-making, [Cobudget](http://cobudget.co) for budgeting and [Slack](http://slack.com/) for chat.
+Google Apps, <a href="http://trello.com/">Trello</a>, and <a href="http://doodle.com/">Doodle</a> are all key.</p>

-<p>We have a missing gap in our communication stack for slow-moving, forum-type discussions.
-Yammer used to do that for us but they made product choices that led to our users abandoning it.
+<p>We have a missing gap in our communication stack for slow-moving, forum-type discussions. <a href="http://www.yammer.com/">Yammer</a> used to do that for us but they made product choices that led to our users abandoning it.
 Right now we're using Google Plus, which people don't really like, so we're actively looking for a replacement.</p>
 </div>

 <div class="spacing--mid-x"></div>